+The Seven Seas Food Festival at SeaWorld San Antonio is happening now through May 30.
+Here’s what you need to know.
 My husband and I have this thing we do together every year.
-It's absolutely our favorite date night…except it happens during the day so I guess we have to call it “date day.”
+It’s absolutely our favorite date night…except it happens during the day so I guess we have to call it “date day.”
 The Seven Seas Food Festival at SeaWorld is a total foodie paradise and it comes to SeaWorld San Antonio every spring.
 We never miss it and yes…we go to SeaWorld without the kids for this.
-It's a “just us” thing that we've come to look forward to each year.
-I'm excited to share all the details with you in the hopes that you will make this your new favorite “date day.”
+It’s a “just us” thing that we’ve come to look forward to each year.
+I’m excited to share all the details with you in the hopes that you will make this your new favorite “date day.”

 The Seven Seas Food Festival at SeaWorld – The thing you need to in May

 We were hosted by SeaWorld San Antonio.
 All opinions are mine.

 If you’re thinking food at SeaWorld consists of popcorn buckets and quick service meals, then think again.
 Executive Chef Scott Ronczkowski has prepared some serious delights for SeaWorld visitors.
 You don’t have to come to SeaWorld San Antonio with the express purpose of enjoying the Seven Seas Food Festival, although that’s how we do it.
 You can enjoy this fun event in conjunction with an ordinary park visit but I recommend doing a separate visit just to enjoy all the food and beverage experiences, if possible.